 The Appalachian Mountains

-The Appalachian Mountains were formed more than 250 Million years ago during the Paleozoic Era, when the earth’s plates collided to form the supercontinent Pangea.
+The Appalachian-Caledonian Mountains were formed more than 250 Million years ago during the Paleozoic Era, when the earth’s plates collided to form the supercontinent Pangea.
 They straddled the central part of that continent in what is today eastern North America, eastern Greenland, Western Europe, and northwest Africa.
-When today’s continents separated to form the Atlantic Ocean, remnants of the Appalachians ended up in the eastern United States, eastern Canada, Greenland, Scandinavia, the British Isles, Brittany, the Iberian Peninsula, and the Atlas Mountains of Morocco and Algeria.
+When today’s continents separated to form the Atlantic Ocean, remnants of the Appalachian-Caledonian Mountains ended up in the eastern United States and Canada, Greenland, Scandinavia, the British Isles, Brittany, the Iberian Peninsula, and the Anti-Atlas Mountains of Morocco.

 The International Appalachian Trail

 The idea to build a hiking trail through the northern Appalachian Mountains was proposed at a news conference on April 22nd, 1994, in Portland, Maine, by former MaineGovernor Joseph E. Brennan, with technical support provided by Maine